1040250/wordle_cracker/README.md

 The program returns the subset of the word list that fulfils the constraints provided by the feedback.
 The list is sorted in a way that the most common letters are preferred.
 The score for each word is printed next to the word.

-The word list used here is the one from https://github.com/tabatkins/wordle-list/blob/main/words According to @tabatkins "valid guesses in wordle, taken straight from the game's source code"
+The word list used here is the one from [@tabatkins](https://github.com/tabatkins/wordle-list/blob/main/words), according to whom it has all the "valid guesses in wordle, taken straight from the game's source code".